How to become a Korean Translator?

 To become a translator, you typically need at least a bachelor’s degree, but no particular degree or subject combination is necessary.

-If you aim to be a translator as a school or college student, focus on learning and improving languages.
+If you aim to become a translator while in school or college, focus on learning and improving your language skills.

 For example, you can pursue a Bachelor’s and a Master’s in Korean for a full-fledged career as a Korean translator.